williamxsp/codeigniter-queue-worker/README.md

 INTRODUCTION
 ------------

-This library provides a Queue Worker total solution for Codeigniter 3 framework with Multi-Processes implementation, it includes Listener and Worker for processing new jobs from queue.
+This library provides a Daemon Queue Worker total solution for Codeigniter 3 framework with Multi-Processes implementation, it includes Listener (Daemon) and Worker for processing new jobs from queue.
 You may integrate your application queue (such as Redis) with Queue Worker Controller.

 PHP is a lack of support for multithreading at the core language level, this library implements multithreading by managing multiprocessing.